 The mechanics fabricated a new leaf spring hanger system that had three hangers welded onto a bar.
 These hangers would space the axles further apart than they originally had been.

 The bar was then welded onto the underside of the trailer frame.

 The new trailer leaf spring hanger bar is positioned so it can be welded onto the frame.

 After welding on the new hanger bar, new equalizers were bolted onto each center hangers.

 Then the leaf springs were bolted onto the outer hangers.

 Springs and equalizers in place — all set to reinstall the axles.

 The axles were installed using new U-bolts.
-Straight Line Suspension also made a brace to span the width of the trailer between the two hanger bars to add some rigidity to the suspension system.
+The mechanics also made a brace to span the width of the trailer between the two hanger bars to add some rigidity to the suspension system.

 A brace running across the width of the trailer makes the system stronger and more sturdy.